Skip to main content Skip to secondary navigation

 Main content start

-Our ethnic theme communities have a rich and long history of engaging students at the highest levels of intellectual discovery and advancing diversity, inclusion and belonging at Stanford through engaging students in a range of formal and informal settings.
+Our ethnic theme communities have a rich and long history of engaging students at the highest levels of intellectual discovery and contributing to students' sense of belonging at Stanford through engaging students in a range of formal and informal settings.
 They are both “a beacon and a haven” for undergraduate and graduate students, staff, faculty, and alumni, providing a unique experience for students and the community, distinct from traditional, non-theme dorms, as well as from the other theme programs.
 Our ethnic theme programs both encourage their students to critically explore their identities and responsibilities to the community, and engage in broader outreach programs, advocacy and ongoing education.

 Decorative accent featuring eight dots representing the eight Neighborhood colors.